L-K-M/ImageContentDetector/README.md

   -p, --path        Required.
 Path to a directory to be traversed.
 All JPGs in that directory (and its child directories) will be analyzed

   -t, --timeout     Time in milliseconds to wait between making API calls to Microsoft's Computer Vision API.
-Default is 18000
+Default is 3100 to ensure the free rate limit of one request every three seconds isn't violated

   -e, --endpoint    Endpoint to be called to make request (e.g. https://switzerlandwest.api.cognitive.microsoft.com/vision/v1.0/analyze).
 This can also be defined in App.config